Thursday, September 26, 2013

 The only war I fought was the war to integrate women into the military.

 I was the first female officer that most of my subordinates had ever seen.
 They knew I'd just graduated from college and that I'd grown up in a rural Mississippi town.
-They had me pegged as a naive, helpless, southern belle.
+They had me pegged as a naive, helpless, Southern belle.
 I was assigned to report to a civil servant who hated the idea of women in the military and who thought it was impossible for an officer to be competent without prior enlisted time.
 I was screwed on both counts.

 I know that my boss believed these things because he actually said so at staff meetings--in front of the men I outranked.
 Other gems included: